flozanorht/lab-test/README.md

 # Quick and Dirty Lab Script Testing

-This will not be needed anymore when we all switch to DynoLabs but in the meantime it might be useful to projects performing quick releases (couse bugs, shlib changes).
+This will not be needed anymore when we all switch to DynoLabs but in the meantime it might be useful to projects performing quick releases (course bugs, shlib fixes, TLS certificate renewals, minor version bumps).

 It is my no means extensive, nor complete, much less bullet proof.
 It is just a script that lists all lab scripts available from classroom and runs each of them with `start` and `finish` arguments.

+Its output has to be iterpreted by a course developer to determine which of the reported errors are real.

 ## Usage